-Crossbred Beef Market Class - Class D:
+Crossbred Beef Market - Class E:

-- Any breed crossbred steer or heifer. - · Animals shall be born on or after January 1 of previous year and weigh 950 or more pounds at final weigh-in - 1.
-Prospect Calf Born January 1 May 15 of current year- Ribbon Class - 2.
+- Any breed crossbred steer or heifer. - Animals shall be born on or after January 1 of previous year & weigh 1,150lbs or more at final weigh-in - 1.
 Market beef specify if heifer or steer on Fair Entry.

-Purebred Beef Market Class - Class E:
+Purebred Beef Market - Class F:

-- Any breed beef, steer, or heifer.
-Animal shall be born on or after January 1 of previous year and weigh 950 or more pounds at the final weigh-in - Registration papers will be shown at the final weigh-in.
+- Any breed of beef, steer, or heifer.
+Animal shall be born on or after January 1 of previous year & weigh 1,150lbs or more at the final weighin - Registration papers will be shown at the final weigh-in.
 Please Note: If a purebred fails to present proper registration papers, they will be moved to the crossbred class.
 If it conflicts with another entry, one will need to go home. - 1.
 Purebred Beef specify if heifer or steer in Fair Entry.

-Dairy Beef Market Class - Class F:
+Commercial Dairy Market Steer - Class G: